 Momentum Leadership is organised and supported by a team of volunteers, young professional women, who aspire in real ways to make a positive difference to those participating in the programme.
-Currently there are currently 15 young professionals involved.
+Currently there are over 20 young professionals involved.
 We aim to ensure there is a broad spectrum of professions who volunteer so that the girls participating in the programme can know young professionals from all areas of work: science, business, creative arts, public and private sector.

 On Saturday, September 29 at 10-12.30pm, we have an induction seminar for mentors to explain the role of mentoring and to meet their new mentees.

 Momentum is managed by Brosna Educational Centres CLG, a registered charity (CHY 6329) for the advancement of education and character development in accordance with Christian principles and ideals.
 The pastoral care of Brosna Educational Centres CLG is entrusted to Opus Dei, a Personal Prelature of the Catholic Church with activities on every continent.